Auction-s/Search/README.md

 If the summarizer model download is slow, you can swap to a smaller summarizer or test QA/NER first.
 The sshleifer/distilbart-cnn-6-6 you used is a good smaller model.

 Add sample text files under examples/ later to show demo inputs/outputs.

+Tech Stack

+Python 3.8+ – Programming language

+spaCy – For Named Entity Recognition (NER)

+Hugging Face Transformers – For summarization and question answering

+Pip / Virtualenv – For dependency management

+Console (CLI) – Simple interface for user interaction

+Lessons Learned

+Gained hands-on experience with spaCy and Hugging Face libraries.

+Learned how to build a text-processing pipeline (NER → Summarization → QA).

+Practiced structuring a console application instead of hardcoding text.

+Improved understanding of how to document and publish a project on GitHub.

+Future Improvements

+Add a GUI interface (e.g., Tkinter or Streamlit) for better usability.

+Expand to support multiple languages (not just English).

+Integrate with a search API (e.g., Google Custom Search or Wikipedia) for real-time text sources.

+Optimize summarization with faster models or on-device deployment.

+Containerize the project with Docker for easier setup.